INCATools/ontology-access-kit/docs/concepts.rst

 - AnnotationProperties
 - DatatypeProperties

-The BasicOntologyInterface does not discriminate between different kinds of element.
+The BasicOntologyInterface does not discriminate between different kinds of elements.
 This can be confusing, if you ask for all elements thinking you might get back only the "terms" but you would also get elements for relationship types, subsets, etc.